mrmachine/plex-cloud-suite/README.md

   * `DOMAIN` and `EMAIL` -- The domain on which the individual app subdomains are configured, and an email address where certificate expiration notices should be sent.

-  * `ENCFS_PASSWORD` -- Your media library will be encrypted using this password.
-You will never need to type it interactively, so make it strong.
-For example, 50+ random characters including uppercase, lowercase, numbers and symbols.

-  * `GOOGLE_APPLICATION_CREDENTIALS` -- Follow the instructions at https://developers.google.com/identity/protocols/application-default-credentials to download a key file for Google Cloud Storage.
-Add the contents of the file to your `docker-cloud.yml` or `docker-compose.yml` file.

-  * `GOOGLE_CLOUD_STORAGE_BUCKET` -- The name of the Google Cloud Storage bucket where you want to store your media library.

-  * `PLEX_USERNAME` and `PLEX_PASSWORD` -- These are used to obtain an authentication token (which you can provide as `PLEX_TOKEN` instead, if already known) which links this Plex Media Server to your Plex account.

 # Secure access over HTTPS

 All services can only be accessed remotely over HTTPS.
 SSL certificates will be created and renewed automatically for app subdomains under the domain given in the `DOMAIN` environment variable.

-# EncFS storage on Google Cloud Storage
+# Cloud Storage via Rclone

-The "storage" directory is where Plex Media Server expects to find your media library:

-  * Home Videos
-  * Movies
-  * Music
-  * Photos
-  * TV Shows

-Your Google Cloud Storage bucket is mounted at `/mnt/gcp`.

-The `PCE_STORAGE_DIR` environment variable configures where your encrypted (via EncFS) storage directory will be located in your Google Cloud Storage bucket.
-The default is `PCE`.

-The unencrypted storage directory is mounted at `/mnt/storage`.
+The `/mnt/storage` directory is where your Dropbox, Google Drive or OneDrive cloud storage will be mounted via Rclone.
+Couch Potato and Sick Rage will move downloaded files to the `Movies` and `TV Shows` sub-directories during post processing.

+# Local Storage

-Remote storage like Google Cloud Storage is good enough to store and stream media, but is not ideal for downloading and extracting files.
-For that, we have `/mnt/local-storage`.
+Cloud storage mounted via Rclone is not suitable for processing (downloading and extracting).
+For that, we have `/mnt/local-storage`, which is a persistent volume on the Docker host.

 # Configuration